 Savoring every moment of denouement

 We’re treated to nearly an entire funeral service, including the traditional Night’s Watch words for the dead.
 It’s not the first awkward, drawn-out scene in the episode.

 The next happens as the Winterfell survivors gather for a dour funeral feast.
 Gendry unfortunately pulled the short straw on the seating chart: right across from the Hound, who teases him for wanting to tap some more Faceless Man (Arya) ass.
-Another drawn-out shot shows all the awkwardness of the typically Gendry moment.
+Another drawn-out shot shows all the awkwardness of this typically Gendry moment.